• info@al-dirassa.com

 • Small backpack for daily use

-• Waist pouch for Ihram days (to carry phone, money, keys)
+• Waist pouch for Ihram days (to carry phone, money, and keys)

 • Shoe bag